agra-uni-bremen/crave/README.md

 * [Boost] - you need at least version 1.50.0, set the environment variable BOOST_ROOT to your boost installation directory (e.g. /usr) or CRAVE will automatically download and build boost-1.55.0.
 For faster build, it is recommended to choose the first option.
 * [Glog] - similarly, set GLOG_ROOT or CRAVE will automatically download and build glog.
+GLOG_ROOT can be set to an invalid path (e.g. 'export GLOG_ROOT=do/not/use') to disable Glog.
+In this case a very simple logger will be used instead.
 * [Boolector] - Boolector can be disabled by via the environment variable CRAVE_SOLVERS (see below).
 * [CUDD] - CUDD can be disabled by by via the environment variable CRAVE_SOLVERS (see below), but this is not recommended.
 * [SWORD] - SWORD can be disabled by via the environment variable CRAVE_SOLVERS (see below).